JoshuaChou2018/DeeReCT-TSS_release/README.md

 The code is not guaranteed to work if different versions are used.

-To analyze bam files with a size around 10G, each thread requires 4-5G memory when the job is splitting into 25 threads.
+To analyze bam files with a size around 10G, each thread requires 4-5G memory when the job is splitted into 25 threads.

 ## Genome-wide TSS Scanning